URL path: Index page // Intercellular Adhesion Molecule 1 (ICAM-1)

 • Circulating ICAM-1 level was found in patients with insulin-dependent diabetes mellitus and in people at risk of developing the disease

-• Significant increases in serum ICAM-1 have been reported in patients with uveitis and in patients with sarcoidosis
+• Significant increases in serum ICAM-1 have been reported in patients with uveitis and patients with sarcoidosis

 • ICAM-1 is significantly increased in the sera of patients with idiopathic pulmonary fibrosis